-For example, if your domain name is floridabestinvestigator.com, then your email account would use the same domain name, such as email@example.com.
+For example, if your domain name is earthsbestinvestigator.com, your email account would use the same domain name, such as email@example.com.
 This has two benefits.
 First, every email you send will help promote your website.
 Second, it is far more professional.
-It suggests that you are running a serious business rather than running a “fly by night” operation with a cheap email service provider.
+It implies you are running a serious business rather than a “fly by night” operation with a cheap email service provider.

 RELATED: How to Setup a Website

 As a private investigator, social media allows you to promote yourself, your ideas, your business, and your services to a worldwide audience.
 There are hundreds of social media networks, but I recommend focusing your efforts on just a few: Facebook, Twitter, LinkedIn, Instagram, Pinterest, and Google Plus.